By We Level Up | Author Alex Evans, PharmD, MBA | Editorial Policy | Research Policy

 Xanax Withdrawal Symptoms

-Xanax withdrawal symptoms can occur when a person stops or significantly reduces their use of Xanax (alprazolam) after prolonged or high-dose use.
+Xanax withdrawal symptoms can happen when someone stops or greatly reduces their use of Xanax (alprazolam).
+This is especially true after long-term or high-dose use.
 Common Xanax withdrawal symptoms may include:

 - Anxiety and panic attacks: Heightened anxiety levels, restlessness, and panic episodes.